 Classroom visits generally include the distribution of reminder gifts such as books, bookmarks, pens, pencils and posters.
-These have been developed by the WITS Programs' partner, the non-profit Rock Solid Foundation, to reinforce the WITS message and to assist students in using their WITS at school and at home.
-Every reminder gift is labeled with the WITS acronym to reinforce the purpose of the program.
+These can be provided by the WITS Programs Foundation, to reinforce the WITS message and to assist students in using their WITS at school and at home.
+Every reminder gift is labeled with the WITS or LEADS acronym to reinforce the purpose of the program.

 These reminder gifts help to create a positive atmosphere of anticipation for students and provide a tangible reminder to use their WITS on a daily basis.
 When students bring these gifts home, they also act as a conversation-starter with parents to get them talking with their kids about WITS.

-The Rock Solid Foundation orders reminder gifts in bulk and can therefore offer them to schools at a reduced cost.
-Contact the Rock Solid Foundation at email@example.com for more information.
+The WITS Programs Foundation orders reminder gifts in bulk and can therefore offer them to schools at a reduced cost.
+Contact us at firstname.lastname@example.org for more information.